Lactic acid: Fermented food

 In lists of nutritional information lactic acid might be included under the term "carbohydrate" (or "carbohydrate by difference") because this often includes everything other than water, protein, fat, ash, and ethanol.
 If this is the case then the calculated food energy may use the standard 4 kcal/g that is often used for all carbohydrates.
 But in some cases lactic acid is ignored in the calculation.
 The actual energy density of lactic acid is 3.62 kcal/g.

 While not normally found in significant quantities in fruit, lactic acid is the primary organic acid in akebia fruit, making up 2.12% of the juice.

 Separately added

 As a food additive it is approved for use in the EU, United States and Australia and New Zealand; it is listed by its INS number 270 or as E number E270.
 Lactic acid is used as a food preservative, curing agent, and flavoring agent.
 It is an ingredient in processed foods and is used as a decontaminant during meat processing.
 Lactic acid is produced commercially by fermentation of carbohydrates such as glucose, sucrose, or lactose, or by chemical synthesis.
 Carbohydrate sources include corn, beets, and cane sugar.

 Forgery

 Lactic acid has historically been used to assist with the erasure of inks from official papers to be modified during forgery.

 Cleaning products

 Lactic acid is used in some liquid cleaners as a descaling agent for removing hard water deposits such as calcium carbonate.
+It is also used as an antibacterial agent in some hard surface liquid cleaners.

+Clinical diagnostic use

+Lactic acid levels are a blood test in medicine.
+Elevated lactate is not universally defined but usually has a cut-off between 2.0 and 2.5 mmol/L, whereas highly elevated lactate is usually defined as greater than 4 mmol/L. Lactic acidosis is often used clinically to describe elevated lactate but should be reserved for instances in which there is also acidosis with pH of less than 7.35.
+Elevated lactate is most commonly due to tissue hypoxia or hypoperfusion, such as shock, the post-cardiac arrest state, or regional ischemia.
+However, other causes and contributing factors to elevated lactate also exist.
+Elevated lactate can additionally occur due to heavy exercise and hence can occur without pathology.